What can I do to improve water quality?

 - While camping, always bury biodegradable waste at least 60 meters (200 feet) from any water source.
 Use only biodegradable soaps, and take your non-biodegradable garbage with you for proper disposal.

-- Be willing to change your attitudes, behaviour and expectations
+- Be willing to change your attitude, behaviour and expectations.

-- Write away for more information on environmentally-friendly products and methods.
+- Research further information on environmentally-friendly products and methods.

 - Urge and support federal, provincial and municipal action on environmental issues.

-- Join and support local and national environmental groups that work to solve environmental problems (like Manitoulin Streams); they are always in need of more volunteers and different talents.
+- Join and support local and national environmental groups that work to solve environmental problems (like Manitoulin Streams); we are always in need of more volunteers and different skills.

 - Boycott environmentally harmful products and let the stores know why.